seancarverphd/survival-collaborate/README.md

 ![](fig/violins.png)

+Here is a link to the presentation we gave: https://prezi.com/view/fL4qT4fdPz2KdBWE1euK/

+Here are the instructions for running the Jupyter notebooks.
+They are spread out in many files because we needed to close them to clear data before running the next to avoid memory issues.

 1. Download Death in the United States data from this link: https://www.kaggle.com/cdc/mortality/downloads/mortality.zip/2
-2. If this repository is in ./ then extract the data into ./data/
+2. If this README.md is in ./ then extract the data into ./data/
 3. Switch to ./etl and open and run the jupyter notebook trim2006.ipynb
 4. Close all jupyter notebooks and open and run the jupyter notebook trim2009.ipynb
 5. Close all jupyter notebooks and open and run the jupyter notebook etl2006.ipynb